angelxuanchang/nlp-class/hw0.md

 ### Preparing your report

 You should prepare a short (<1 page) report on what you did in this assignment.
-Your report should be organized into clear sections, with grammatical English (full-sentences).
+Your report should be organized into clear sections, with grammatical English (full sentences).
 Use figures, graphs, tables to compare results of different experiments.

 The report should include the following:
 * Group name with names of group members